amitjaew/informe-memoria/sections/10_anexo.typ

 #figure(
   [
     ```python
-    EXTRACTOR_PROMPT = (
+    EXTRACTOR_PROMPT = \
-    """Extract audio ambience generation prompts from the following image.
+    """Extract audio ambience generation keys from the following image.

     Consider the following:
-    - Your output should be a list of json objects containing the keys: {"is_background": bool, "object": string}
+    - Your output should be a list of json objects containing the keys:
+        {"is_background": bool, "object": string}
-    - Only indicate objects with sound ambience relevance, ignore muted elements
+    - Only indicate objects with sound ambience relevance.
     - Ignore abstract elements
     - Indicate 3 elements at most
     - Group elements when there are more than 1 depicted
     - You should only output ONE list
     - Alive elements should be added with their corresponding sound description (bear growling, dog barking)
-    - Any other non alive element should just be specified as the element itself
+    - Non alive elements should be specified as the element itself
     - Output just the required JSON results

-    JSON RESULT:""")
+    JSON RESULT:"""

     def get_semantic_elements(image: Image, max_attempts=3):
         b64_image = image_to_base64(image)